 What is the cost of a commissioned painting?

-My commission rate is currently $8 a square inch.
-For example a 20x40 inch painting will be $6,400 US dollars (40IN X 20in x $8) The cost (including shipping and tax) will be documented in the contract with 50% of the total cost due at signing to begin the commission.
-Then I begin.
+My commission rate is currently $12 a square inch for luma chrome or $8 per square inch for aluminum.
+For example a 20x40 inch luma chrome painting costs $9,600 (40IN X 20in x $12) or $6,400 for aluminum.
+The cost (including shipping and tax) will be documented in the contract with 50% of the total cost due at signing.
+Once I receive the 30% I begin work on your commissioned artwork.

 How long does it take to complete a commissioned painting?